Without Motive

-Without Motive is a British crime drama series broadcast on ITV, starring Ross Kemp as the main protagonist, Detective Constable Jack Mowbray, a born and bred Bristol detective whose world is turned upside down when he is assigned to a major murder enquiry involving a serial killer, who is randomly attacking young women, apparently without motive.
+Without Motive is a British crime drama series broadcast on ITV, starring Ross Kemp as the protagonist, Detective Constable Jack Mowbray, a born and bred Bristol detective whose world is turned upside down when he is assigned to a major murder enquiry involving a serial killer, who is randomly attacking young women, apparently without motive.
 Two series of the programme were produced.
 The first was produced by HTV, and the second by Meridian Broadcasting.
 Both series aired consecutively between 2 October 2000 and 1 November 2001.
 Both series were issued on DVD on 11 October 2011, exclusively in the United States by Acorn Media.